-(1.6)

-$$\mathbf{u} \times \mathbf{v} = 0$$
+(1.6) $$\mathbf{u} \times \nu = 0 \quad \text{on} \quad \Gamma.$$

-on Γ

-Multigrid methods for the edge element discretization of Maxwell's equations have been studied in [1], [22], [23], and the references therein.
-An important discovery in [23] is that for the $\mathbf{H}(\mathbf{curl})$ -elliptic problems, multigrid relaxations must be performed both on edges and vertices in order to guarantee the uniform convergence of the multigrid method.
-We also refer to [5] for the multigrid preconditioned iterative scheme for the Helmholtz equation.
+Multigrid methods for the edge element discretization of Maxwell's equations have been studied in [1], [21], [22], and the references therein.
+An important discovery in [22] is that for the H(curl)-elliptic problems, multigrid relaxations must be performed both on edges and vertices in order to guarantee the uniform convergence of the multigrid method.

 The distinct feature of applying multigrid methods on adaptively refined finite element meshes is that the number of degrees of freedom may not grow exponentially with respect to the number of mesh refinements k.
-Following the idea of "local" multigrid in [25] for discrete H^1 -elliptic problems and [7] for discrete $\mathbf{H}(\mathbf{curl})$ -elliptic problems, at each level k of our multigrid algorithm for discrete Maxwell problems, we perform Gauß-Seidel relaxations only on new edges, new vertices, and their immediate neighboring edges and vertices (see (4.3) and Algorithm 4.2 below).
+Following the idea of "local" multigrid in [24] for discrete H^1 -elliptic problems and [7] for discrete $\mathbf{H}(\mathbf{curl})$ -elliptic problems, at each level k of our multigrid algorithm for discrete Maxwell problems, we perform Gauß-Seidel relaxations only on new edges, new vertices, and their immediate neighboring edges and vertices (see (4.3) and Algorithm 4.2 below).
 Our extensive numerical experiments indicate that our multigrid preconditioned MINRES algorithm has the very desirable property: for low-frequency time harmonic Maxwell equations with very strong singularity, the numbers of iterations to reduce the initial residual by a factor 10^{-8} remain nearly fixed on different levels of adaptively refined meshes.
-We also test the influence of the frequency to the performance of the preconditioner.
-It indicates that with the frequency of the problem increasing, the number of preconditioned MINRES iterations increases.
-But for a fixed frequency, it varies very slightly as the number of degrees of freedom increases.
 We also refer to [33] for the proof of uniform convergence of "local" multigrid method for discrete H^1 -elliptic problems on adaptively refined meshes.